-Now we are moving into the next concept called cumulative distribution function.
-So the cumulative distribution function for the random variable x can be defined as, capital x suffice x is for the random variable x and the small x is the variable x that is going to be probability of x is less than or equal to small x.
-And here the x lies between minus infinity to infinity.
-So this is going to be called it as CDF of the random variable x.
+Now we are moving into the next concept called Cumulative Distribution Function.
+So the cumulative distribution function for the random variable x can be defined as capital F suffix X is for the random variable X and the small x is the variable x.
+That is going to be probability of X is less than or equal to small x and here the x lies between minus infinity to infinity.
+So this is going to be call it as the CDF of the random variable X.

-So the way I relate with the probability of x is less than or equal to x, this x is less than or equal to x is nothing but you collect few possible outcomes such that, under the operation x of w that gives the value less than or equal to x for all w belonging to omega.
-That means you collect a few possible outcomes w such that under the mapping x of w should give the value maximum x.
-That is less than or equal to, so therefore this is nothing but an event.
-And this event is belong to the capital F.
+So the way I relate with the probability of X is less than or equal to x, this X is less than or equal to x is nothing but you collect few possible outcomes such that under the operation X of w that gives the value less than or equal to x for all w belonging to omega.
+That means you collect a few possible outcomes w such that under the mapping X, X of w should give the value maximum x.
+So that is less than or equal to.
+Therefore, this is nothing but a event and this event is belonging to the capital F.

-Therefore, the way you have taken the probability of X is less than or equal to x, therefore as the x moves from minus infinity to infinity, you keep on including some more possible outcomes over the x.
-Therefore, the probability of x is less than or equal to x it varies over the x, you are going to get more probability values, so therefore this F of x is going to satisfy few properties.
+Therefore, the way you have taken the probability of X is less than or equal to x, therefore, as the x moves from minus infinity to infinity, you keep on including some more possible outcomes over the x.
+Therefore, the probability of X is less than or equal to x varies over the x.
+You are going to get more probability values.
+Therefore, this F of x is going to satisfy few properties.